-The purpose of homeowners insurance is to cover the cost of property damage or loss in the event of an accident, disaster, or theft, which can be expensive to recover from.
-Homeowners insurance policies also typically offer liability protection, which covers you against lawsuits for any injuries and property damage caused by you, your family members, and your pets.
+Homeowners insurance covers the cost of property damage or loss caused by accidents, some disasters, or theft — all of which can be expensive to recover from.
+Homeowners insurance policies also typically offer liability protection, which covers you against lawsuits for any injuries or damage to someone else or their property caused by you, your family members, or your pets.

 The basic idea of homeowners insurance is simple: You pay a premium in exchange for coverage.
 Your mortgage lender may collect and pay the insurance premiums on your behalf through an escrow account.
-If a loss occurs, your deductible is how much you must pay out of pocket before the insurance company starts paying up.
+If a loss occurs, your deductible is how much you must pay out of pocket before the insurance plan starts to pay.

-Whether it’s required or not, homeowners insurance is essential for all property owners.
-Homeowners insurance could protect your family from financial catastrophe — but only if you have the right type of coverage and limits.
+While it may not be legally required, homeowners insurance is important for all property owners to have.
+Homeowners insurance protects you from financial ruin if a catastrophe like a house fire causes hundreds of thousands of dollars in damage — but only if you have the right type of coverage and limits.

 When should you buy homeowners insurance?

 If you’re planning to apply for a mortgage, then you also should be ready to purchase a homeowners insurance policy.
-Generally, your lender will require proof of homeowners insurance before you can close on the loan.
+Your lender will typically require proof of homeowners insurance before you can close on the house and loan.

-As part of your closing costs, you’ll likely be asked to pay upfront for the first year of homeowners insurance.
+As part of your closing costs, you’ll likely be required to pay upfront for the first year of homeowners insurance.